conhugh/RoSSO/README.md

 ## Extending This Repo:

 ### Adding a new objective function:
 1. Define the loss function in strat_comp.py.
-The first argument provided should always be Q, the arbitrary nxn matrix whose parametrization yields the Markov chain transition matrix P. Be sure to include the jit tag and specify the static arguments (see https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#python-control-flow-jit for more information).
+The first argument provided should always be Q, the arbitrary nxn matrix whose parametrization yields the Markov chain transition matrix P. Be sure to apply Jax's jit decorator and specify the static arguments as appropriate (see https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#python-control-flow-jit for more information).
 2. Create a short string identifier for the new objective function and specify it in your .json file.
 Also, define within the .json file any new parameters that will be needed.
 3. Add a corresponding case to the if-elif structure in compute_loss_and_gradient() in patrol_problem.py.
 Also, ensure that any new parameters defined in your .json file are handled appropriately in initialize().

-### Adding a new metric:
+### Tracking a new metric: